-After some time of utilizing makeup sponges, the face’s makeup, germs and natural oil will begin to gather over it.
-Cleansing your makeup tools on a regular basis disposes off the bacteria over it and also stops your different makeup shades from blending into one another.
+After some time of utilizing makeup sponges, the face’s makeup, germs, and the natural oil will begin to gather over it.
+Cleansing your makeup tools on a regular basis disposes of the bacteria over it and also stops your different makeup shades from blending into one another.
 Below are some tips for you on how to clean up your makeup tools properly and take care of them.

 CLEANING A MAKEUP SPONGE

 Utilize a bit of gentle soap or shampoo and rub it over your sponge using your fingers.

 Wash your sponge until the lather is completely washed off.

 Dry up your sponge with a neat towel and let it get completely dry via natural air.
 You can also use it straightaway if you wish to use a wet sponge.